66thparallel/BDS_hw2/hw2_py/venv/README.txt

 The spaCy library extension ‘en_core_web_sm’ is also used and can be installed as a package:
 $ python -m spacy download en_core_web_sm

+NTLK uses a model called 'wordnet'.
+It can be installed by entering the Python3 interpreter, importing nltk, and installing nltk.download('wordnet').
+Then exit the interpreter.
+$ python3
+>>> import nltk
+>>> nltk.download('wordnet')

 Instructions: